31 best dim sum spots in Singapore [Oct 2024 update]

 Established in 1992, Hua Ting Restaurant 华厅餐厅 boasts a stellar reputation in the culinary scene.
 It’s by Hong Kong Masterchef Lap Fai, crowned Asian Cuisine Chef of the Year 2012 at the World Gourmet Series Awards, and stands as an excellent choice for mid- to high-range dim sum.

-Based on our experience, we have to say that Hua Ting has the best overall dim sum — every dish we’ve tried was delectably impressive.
+Based on our experience, we have to say that Hua Ting has the best overall dim sum (lunch only) — every dish we’ve tried was delectably impressive.
 Given the restaurant’s (unquestionable) popularity, we recommend that you make reservations at least 2 days in advance.

 Don’t forget to request for some of their homemade chunky XO chilli sauce to pair with your dim sum as well; you won’t regret it.